Rub a little butter around a 20cm/8” round baking dish or tart tin and pre-heat the oven.

 Put the flour and butter into a large bowl.

-Use a fork or pastry blender, work the butter into the flour until the mixture resembles breadcrumbs.
+Using a fork or pastry blender, work the butter into the flour until the mixture resembles breadcrumbs.

-Stir in the water.
+Stir in 3-4 spoons of water.

 Using your hands, gather the mix together to form a smooth ball of pastry dough.